wvjug/idea-evaluator/README.md

 2. The predictions can be re-run (using our pretrained saved models).

 ### BERT Classifier
 Using BERT classifier model to predict the quality of solutions in three criteria - adherence to the circular economy principles, market potentials, and feasibility.
 The scripts are all stored in directory `bert_classifier`.
+Please also see the [reference for the model](https://medium.com/@khang.pham.exxact/text-classification-with-bert-7afaacc5e49b).
 Please see the following scripts for implementation:
 1. Main scripts:
     - `run.py` is the main script for training
         ```bash